Grenoble Auvergne-rhone-alpes, France Travel Guide

 The city's history stretches back centuries, with many places of historical interest.

-Local markets present scenes and fresh produce.
+Local markets present scenes plus fresh market goods.

 Your actions sustain Grenoble's distinct beauty.

-Pack out everything you pack in.
+Take all your trash with you.
 Dispose of all waste properly in designated bins.

 Respect marked trails in natural parks and avoid creating new ones.
 This protects the environment.